 The slit-lamp Biomicroscope is used to examine the eyelids, conjunctiva, cornea and lens for any abnormalities such as extra lashes, corneal scars or other corneal opacities, eyelid or conjunctival growths, or cataracts.

 The pupils may be dilated with Tropicamide to facilitate full examination of the lens, vitreous (gel behind the lens) and retina.
 The examination can be done without dilation, if elected, depending on the immediate working obligations of the animal and the resources available at each clinic.
 If dilated, the drops take an additional 15-20 minutes to dilate the pupils.
 The dilating agent wears off in approximately 2 hours, and usually does not impair the dog’s ability to work.

 Other diagnostic modalities might also be used, depending on the initial examination with the slit-lamp:

-Schirmer tear test strip to check tear production, fluorescein stain for identification of corneal ulcers, tonometry to check intraocular pressure, exams procedures and timelines may vary from clinic to clinic.
+Schirmer tear test strip to check tear production, fluorescein stain for identification of corneal ulcers and tonometry to check intraocular pressure.
+Exam procedures and timelines may vary from clinic to clinic.